 The best places to live in Bucharest

-When it comes to deciding which of the areas and suburbs in Bucharest best suit their needs, expats must consider which factors are most important to them.
+When it comes to deciding which of the areas and suburbs in Bucharest best suit your needs, you must consider which factors are most important to you.
+With six distinct administrative districts, you’ll be spoilt for choice.

-Expats living in the city centre have a greater access to Romanian culture and modern life, but living here tends to be more expensive and the demand for housing is generally higher.
-Conversely, expats who appreciate quiet neighbourhoods often find themselves in Bucharest's northern suburbs.
+If you’re living in the city centre, you’ll have greater access to Romanian culture and modern life, but living here tends to be more expensive, and the demand for housing is generally higher.
+Conversely, if you appreciate quiet neighbourhoods, you’ll often find yourself drawn to Bucharest’s northern suburbs.

-Expats who want to be able to travel freely between home and the office while being able to access other sites of interest should consider areas that are well-connected to the metro network.
-Public transport in Bucharest is efficient and well-developed, giving expats various options.
+If you want to be able to travel freely between home and the office while accessing other sites of interest, consider areas that are well-connected to the metro network.
+Public transport in Bucharest is efficient and well-developed.
+You’ll have various options for getting around.

 Family-friendly areas in Bucharest

-Expats in search of leafy suburban living can choose from the beautiful neighbourhoods around the Herăstrău, Kiseleff or Floreasca Parks in northern Bucharest.
-This includes areas such as Dorobanți, Primăverii and Domenii.
-These areas are popular with expats for their proximity to the city’s international schools and are well-connected to the city centre.
+Expats in search of leafy suburban living can choose from the beautiful neighbourhoods around King Michael I Park (formerly Herăstrău Park), Kiseleff Park or Floreasca Park in northern Bucharest.
+These areas are popular with expat families for their proximity to the city’s international schools and are well-connected to the city centre.

-Kiseleff and Dorobanți are among the city’s older and more exclusive neighbourhoods.
-Most of the city’s international embassies are found here.
-Expats who can afford it will find plenty of charming and stylish old villas with gardens in these areas.
+Kiseleff and Dorobanți are among the city’s older and more exclusive neighbourhoods that are teeming with chic cafés.
+Most of the city’s embassies are found here.
+If you can afford it, you’ll find plenty of charming and stylish old villas with gardens and red brick and glass buildings in these areas.
+If you’re looking to commute into the city centre, you’ll be delighted to find that Dorobanți is home to four metro stations, a tram line and several bus lines.

 Areas for young and single expats in Bucharest

 Bucharest’s downtown neighbourhoods offer all the benefits of restaurants, galleries, theatres and the energetic atmosphere that comes from living in the middle of the city.
-As such, the central area is the perfect choice for couples with small or no children as well as singles who would like to mix with locals and discover Romanian culture.
+As such, the central area is the perfect choice if you’re a couple with small or no children or single and would like to mix with locals and discover Romanian culture.

 Further reading